andreaaguiar/pysec-toolkit/README.md

 - Required Python packages:

   - `requests` - For web-based tools
+  - `beautifulsoup4` - For HTML parsing in the web vulnerability scanner
   - `paramiko` - For SSH operations
   - `scapy` - For network scanning
   - `tqdm` - For progress bars
+  - `urllib3` - HTTP client (used by requests)
+  - `dnspython` - For DNS operations in subdomain enumeration

 You can install all dependencies using: